umutkavakli/sikayetvar-scraping/README.md

 # Sikayetvar Scraping

-A scraping tool for customer complaints of specified brands.
+A scraping tool for customer complaints of specified brands to use in NLP tasks.
 <hr>